 You should file a degree plan request toward the end of your first semester of enrollment.
 Degree plan requests are not normally processed for students who have no credits earned with us.
 If you are receiving Veterans' benefits or are enrolling as an international student, please check with your Veterans or International advisor regarding procedures for filing your degree plan request.

 Stop Before You Drop

 Under a new Texas law (TEC Section 51.907), if you drop too many classes without having an acceptable reason, your GPA could be affected.
 Be sure you understand how this law may affect you before you drop a class.

 Students are responsible for understanding and complying with the academic standards and procedures of North Lake College.
-Click this link for the Spring 2014 Probation Procedures.
+(Click here for Summer 2014 procedures.
+Click here for Fall 2014 procedures).